Comprehensive Financial Planning Des Moines, IA

 • Independent Registered Investment Advisor (RIA)

-As an independent RIA, we are not tied to a bank or brokerage product shelf.
-Our recommendations are not restricted to proprietary offerings.
+Operating as an independent RIA means we are not affiliated with a bank or restricted to a brokerage platform.
+We are not confined to in-house products.
 Independence allows us to focus on strategies tailored specifically to you.

 • CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

-Earning the CFP® designation requires comprehensive training in areas including retirement planning, tax strategy, estate coordination, insurance analysis, investment management, and ethical standards.
+The CFP® credential signifies education and examination across key planning disciplines such as retirement, taxation, estate planning, insurance, investments, and professional ethics.
 Des Moines, IA CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards.

 • Accredited Investment Fiduciary® (AIF®)